Hooray for Active Play

 Instructions:

 The “animal” participants will run while holding an animal figure.
 The person that is “it” is the zoo keeper.
-The zoo keeper has to “catch” or tag the animals.
+The zoo keeper has to “catch” or tag the animal participants.

-- Draw animal enclosures with chalk on sidewalk/driveway, draw on pieces of paper, or build with blocks or boxes.
+- Define animal enclosures by drawing with chalk on sidewalk/driveway, draw on pieces of paper, build with blocks or boxes, tape off areas, or small rugs or towels.
 Label each enclosure with animal name (optional).

 - The “animal” participants will run while holding an animal figure.
 The person that is “it” is the zoo keeper (or farmer).
 The zoo keeper (or farmer) has to catch the animals.

-- When the “animal” is tagged by the zoo keeper, they will and take their animal figurine and put it in the appropriate zoo enclosure.
+- When the “animal” is tagged by the zoo keeper, they will take their animal figurine and put it in the appropriate zoo or farm enclosure.

 How fast can you deliver “food” to the animals at your zoo?